puid/Elixir/README.md

 ```

 As of version __0.5.1__, the input argument is not treated consistently.
-Furthermore, the output of `SecureRandom.urlsafe_base64/1` is not compliant with the [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5) file system and URL safe character set.
+Furthermore, the output of `SecureRandom.urlsafe_base64/1` uses superfluous padding characters.

 #### Timing